LifeFone At Home Review

-LifeFone Medical Alert System’s Additional Features & Accessories
+LifeFone Medical Alert System Additional Features and Accessories

 Regarding the additional features and accessories, this is one of the best systems you can get.
-The only thing they don’t offer is voice extension.
-Also, to get a GPS you have to go for a stand-alone mobile solution or a combo of in-home and on-the-go medical alert systems that bundles with a different home system than this one.
+The only thing LifeFone doesn’t offer is voice extension.
+Also, to get a GPS, you have to go for a stand-alone mobile solution or a combo of in-home and on-the-go medical alert systems that bundles with a different home system than this one.
 Nevertheless, all other additional features are not only offered but extremely affordable or (almost) completely free!

 First of all, multiperson monitoring is free.
 Your spouse or other members of your household can have access to the same emergency contact center using the same base unit at no added monthly fee.

 However, you don’t get additional equipment for free.
 The first help button is included, but for every additional waterproof black LifeFone wristband or white neck pendant, you’ll have to make a one-time payment of around $40.
 You can also use the help buttons to remotely answer phone calls and talk through the intercom on your base unit for free.